Edit October 2023: The Tolerance (Accuracy) Classes edited per IEC 60751:2022.

 a bzand b bzmeaning “below zero”, or just a and b

-- a7, b7, c7 are coefficients above zero, may also be
+- a7, b7 and c7 are coefficients above zero, may also be

 a az, baz and c azmeaning “above zero”, or a, b and c

-- In case your sensor is a thermistor, you may have coefficients for Steinhart-Hart equation in the certificate.
-Thermistors are highly nonlinear and the equation is logarithmic.
-Steinhart-Hart equation has widely replaced the earlier Beta-equation.
+- If your sensor is a thermistor, you may have Steinhart-Hart equation coefficients on the certificate.
+Thermistors are highly non-linear and the equation is logarithmic.
+The Steinhart-Hart equation has widely replaced the earlier Beta-equation.

 Usuallythe coefficients are A, B andC, but there may also be coefficient D or others, depending on the variant of the equation.
 The coefficients are usually published by manufacturers, but they can be fitted as well.